-pt/ ulty Coll ege Comments Paper Term Lectures Classes Tutorials Classes Figures in this table are in hours unless otherwise stated.
+Dept/ Faculty College Comments Paper Term Lectures Classes Tutorials Classes Figures in this table are in hours unless otherwise stated.
 [1.]
-Turkish Language МТ 64 The number, distribution and nature of classes may vary according to the НТ 64 judgement of the professors TT 48 [2.]
+Turkish Language MT 64 The number, distribution and nature of classes may vary according to the HT 64 judgement of the professors TT 48 [2.]
 Turkish political and cultural texts MT The number, distribution and nature of classes may vary according to the judgement of the professors